• Skip to primary navigation

 Our favorite way to serve it is on potatoes, rice, or barley.
 It’s still delicious on its own but I love stretching the meal further for more leftovers.
 Below I have instructions for the stovetop and instant pot with oil-free methods for sauteeing.
 The time does not include how long the instant pot takes to come to pressure, which can be an additional 10-15 minutes.

 For more recipes with red lentils, try creamy red lentil dahl or curry butternut squash chickpea soup.
-For a slow cooker chili, try whole food plant-based quinoa chili with pinto and black beans.
+For a slow cooker chili, try whole food plant-based quinoa chili with pinto and black beans or vegan chili with tofu meat crumbles.

 Tips